ShaonMajumder/PenOS/docs/architecture.md

    - `idt_init` clears the descriptor table, while `interrupt_init` wires exception and IRQ stubs generated in `src/arch/x86/isr_stubs.S`.
    - The PIC is remapped to vectors 32-47 in `pic_remap` to avoid clashing with CPU exceptions.
    - The PIT is configured at 100 Hz (`timer_init`), incrementing a global tick counter and calling the scheduler stub each interrupt.
-   - `console_show_boot_splash` clears the VGA console and renders an ASCII PenOS splash once before normal init logs resume.
+   - `framebuffer_init` inspects the Multiboot framebuffer info (if present) so `console_show_boot_splash` can render the gradient PenOS splash/logo inside the 1024x768x32 linear buffer while still updating the legacy VGA console as a fallback.

 2. Memory management
    - `pmm_init` inspects the multiboot info block and computes a bitmap-backed frame allocator that hands out 4 KiB frames and supports freeing.